EU leaders try to solve political fight blocking big budget

-BRUSSELS (AP) — EU leaders will on Thursday try to find ways to resolve a diplomatic dispute with members Poland and Hungary to unlock a 1.8 trillion-euro ($2.1 trillion) budget and recovery package aimed at putting the economy back on track after the pandemic.
+BRUSSELS (AP) — EU leaders on Thursday sought ways to resolve a diplomatic dispute with members Poland and Hungary to unlock a 1.8 trillion-euro ($2.1 trillion) budget and recovery package aimed at putting the economy back on track after the pandemic.

-Several EU countries, including France, have already warned they don't expect the talks, initially planned to focus on the COVID-19 crisis, will settle the bloc's latest crisis.
+Several EU countries, including France, have already warned they don't expect Thursday's talks, initially planned to focus mainly on the COVID-19 crisis, will settle the bloc's latest crisis.
+Instead, the leaders opened the summit by immediately centering on the standoff instead.

 The deal for the budget and recovery fund looked well on track to enter into force in January — until Hungary and Poland vetoed it this week.
 They objected to a new “rule-of-law mechanism” that would allow the bloc to deny funds to countries that violate democratic norms — something that both Poland and Hungary have been accused of doing for years.